Cathedral of St. Cuthbert

 Notable features of the Open Treasure collection include a number of stone crosses and sculptures from the Anglo-Saxon, Celtic and Viking periods that are displayed within the dormitory.
 They are from throughout Northumbria, though mostly from south Durham and North Yorkshire.
 In addition the displays in the dormitory include a timeline of the cathedral’s history and a number of interactive displays.

 The walk-through Open Treasure exhibition extends into other areas of the former monastic buildings and culminates in the magnificent former kitchen, an octagonal building with an impressive vaulted roof.
-Currently this houses an array of silver plate associated with Durham’s Prince Bishops.
-Other notable items include a medieval personal cross found on the site of the Battle of Neville’s Cross.
+The cathedral’s Great Kitchen now houses the cathedral’s most treasured exhibits – the relics of St.Cuthbert.
+These include the carefully pieced together 1,300 year old wooden coffin of the saint and his pectoral cross.

-‘My lord bishop I hereby present you with the falchion wherewith the champion Conyers slew the worm, dragon or fiery flying serpent which destroyed man, woman and child in memory of which the king then reigning gave him the manor of Sockburn to hold by this tenure that upon the entrance of every bishop into the county the falchion should be presented’ .
+‘My lord bishop I hereby present you with the falchion wherewith the champion Conyers slew the worm, dragon or fiery flying serpent which destroyed man, woman and child in memory of which the king then reigning gave him the manor of Sockburn to hold by this tenure that upon the entrance of every bishop into the county the falchion should be presented.’

-The cloisters place of the monks
+Cloisters: Place of the monks

 It was here in and around the covered cloister walkways that the monks of Durham Priory spent much time during the priory’s heyday.

-Above the southern walkway of the Cloisters is the former refectory or eating area of the monks and nearby the south western corner of the cloisters is the cathedral bookshop and restaurant.
+Above the southern walkway of the cloisters is the former refectory or eating area of the monks and nearby, in the south western corner of the cloisters is the cathedral bookshop and restaurant.

 On the east side of the cloisters is the Chapter House where meetings are held to discuss the day to day running of the cathedral.
 Unlike other buildings in the cloisters, the Chapter House is not the original medieval structure.

 The original Norman Chapter House was partially demolished in 1796 for the comfort of the clergy and then rebuilt in its original style in 1895.
-Nevertheless, the floor of this building contains the tombs of three very important Bishops of Durham: William St Carileph, Ranulf Flambard and Hugh le Puiset.
+Nevertheless, the floor of this building contains the tombs of three very important Bishops of Durham: William St Carileph, Ranulf Flambard and Hugh Du Puiset.

 The Chapter House, served as a set for a classroom in the first Harry Potter movie but it is not open to the public.
 Just next to the Chapter House on its immediate north side is the site of a former prison.

-College Green – the cathedral close
+College Green : cathedral close

 At the south eastern corner of the cloisters an archway known as the Deans Walk leads through to the Cathedral’s beautiful close known as the College.
 Here we find the former house or lodgings of the Durham Prior now called the Deanery and a number of beautiful houses clustered around the College green with a water pump and water tower as a centre piece.

-On the west side of the green a tunnel passageway caleld the Dark Entry leads to the Durham river banks.
-The term college as used in conenction with College Green has nothing to do with Durham University or any other educational establishment but is used to describe the organisation of the cathedral’s adminstrative body.
+On the west side of the green, a tunnel passageway called the Dark Entry leads down to the Durham river banks and onward to Prebends Bridge.
+The term ‘college’ as used in connection with College Green has nothing to do with Durham University or any other educational establishment but is used to describe the organisation of the cathedral’s administrative body.

-For more information about Durham Cathedral visit the Durham Cathedral website
+Visit the Durham Cathedral website